-With a Professional Employer Organization (PEO), you can outsource many of your human resource functions (including payroll), share employment liability, and, oftentimes, gain economies of scale to bring an improved benefits package to your employees.
+With a Professional Employer Organization (PEO) like GenesisHR, you can outsource many of your human resource functions (including payroll), share employment liability, and, oftentimes, gain economies of scale to bring an improved benefits package to your employees.
 A PEO acts as an extension of your business and engages with your management team to address complex employee-related matters.
 It also provides a technology platform to manage all your employee data.

 See also: What is a PEO (& why do you need one)?

 PEO services include (but certainly aren’t limited to) administration of the following:

 - Leaves of absence